Kitchen Design Contest Judges

 Stacy Eisenmann

-Stacy is a four-time winner of Sub-Zero, Wolf, and Cove’s KDC Regional Design Award, as well as a recipient of CA Modern’s Best Kitchen Remodel Award, and her own home was distinguished by being selected for the AIA Tour of Homes.
-She is a recurring judge for Sub-Zero, Wolf, and Cove's Kitchen Design Contest, and has served her community as a Planning and Zoning Commissioner, a design critic for Virginia Tech’s San Francisco Studio, and as a member of the American Institute of Architects.
+As principal of Eisenmann Architecture, Stacy leads a talented team focusing on residential design in the San Francisco and Lake Tahoe regional areas.
+Stacy is a four-time finalist in the Sub-Zero, Wolf, and Cove Kitchen Design Contest as well as a recipient of CA Modern’s Best Kitchen Remodel Award, and her own home was selected for the AIA Tour of Homes.
 Her work has been published in books and magazines, and she contributes to regional periodicals and trade journals.

 Martin de Sousa